 According to new research this is what makes us happiest

 It will come as no surprise that we are naturally drawn to people who smile.
-Those who smile are definitely more physically attractive but is there more to the act of a grin than meets the eye?
+A smiling face may make someone look more friendly, but is there more to the act of a grin than meets the eye?

-Invisalign®*, the market leader in clear aligners, surveyed 2,000 people to find out what makes them happy – the findings might surprise you.
-It turns out it’s not money or likes that puts a smile on our dials most but the little things.
+Invisalign®, the company offering a clear alternative to braces, surveyed 2,000 people to find out what makes them happy* – and the findings might surprise you.
+It turns out it’s not money or Instagram likes that put a smile on our dials, it’s actually the little things.

 RELATED: My Invisalign journey: Part one

 Smiling can make you happy…for real

 Next time you’re not feeling 100% try putting on a smile!
 Of those surveyed, 8 out of 10 admitted they felt happier when they smiled.
 This is because the physical act of smiling activates mood-boosting neurotransmitters like endorphins in the brain, which can trick the body into an elevated mood.

 Saturday is our happiest day of the week